A platform to connect entrepreneurs with accounting specialists.

 In the case of an asset sale, items such as real estate, inventory or patents are sold directly by the company, resulting in tax treatment of these sums as business income, subject to taxation.
 This method can be advantageous for the buyer, allowing him to choose and discard certain items as he sees fit.

 As for the sale of shares, it is the shareholders, in their capacity as owners of the company, who sell their shares.
 Profits from this transaction are treated as capital gains.
-With its significant tax advantages, including exemptions for certain sales of small company shares, this approach is often attractive to sellers.
+With its significant tax advantages, including exemptions for certain sales of shares in small companies, this approach is often attractive to sellers (to be put in perspective with the key stages in selling your business).

 II.
 Tax advantages for the sale of family businesses